 A boat tour of the glittering Sydney Harbour

 Tours can be anything from 1.5 to 3 hours.
-Choose if you want a nature cruise with whale watching, or a beach and snorkeling boat tour with a picnic lunch.
+Choose if you want a nature cruise with whale watching or a beach and snorkeling boat tour with a picnic lunch.

 Darling Harbour – Sydney’s playground

 Day 3: North Sydney and wildlife experience

-Today you’ll need a good pair of walking shoes, sunscreen and a hat – you’re getting out of the city for the day.
+Today you’ll need a good pair of walking shoes, sunscreen, and a hat – you’re getting out of the city for the day.

-Kangaroos, Koalas and Wombats at Taronga Zoo
+Kangaroos, Koalas, and Wombats at Taronga Zoo

 Hop on a local ferry at either Circular Quay or Darling Harbour (whichever is closer to your hotel) and head to Taronga Zoo.
 Captain Cook Cruises offer the “zoo express” from both these locations throughout the day.
-Taronga Zoo is located on the other side of the harbour, just 12 minutes by ferry, in Mosman.
+Taronga Zoo is located on the other side of the harbor, just 12 minutes by ferry, in Mosman.

-Home to over 4000 animals and 350 species, Taronga is about conservation, education and wildlife health.
-You will discover how this fantastic zoo both treats and rehabilitates injured Australian wildlife.
+Home to over 4000 animals and 350 species, Taronga is about conservation, education, and wildlife health.
+You will discover how this fantastic zoo treats and rehabilitates injured Australian wildlife.
 And you’ll have plenty of chances to get up close to the furry residents.

 Manly Wharf, North Sydney

 At the end of your visit, walk back down the hill to the ferry.
-Catch the next ferry to Manly, about a 30-minute ride across the harbour.
+Catch the next ferry to Manly, about a 30-minute ride across the harbor.
 If you can, take a ferry that stops at Watson’s Bay.

 If you want an afternoon in nature, hike the paths to Northhead for some incredible views back towards the city.

 Tip!
 Book a motorcycle tour and experience this area on the back of an exciting Harley Davidsson motorbike.

 You start at the northern end of Coogee Beach, in Dunningham Reserve.
 Get the tram from Circular Quay.
 The journey time is about 30 minutes.
-Alternatively a taxi takes around 10 minutes, depending on traffic, but the tram is much cheaper.
+Alternatively, a taxi takes around 10 minutes depending on traffic, but the tram is much cheaper.

 The Blue Mountains

-The Blue Mountains, so called because of the haze created from water droplets hitting the tight Eucalyptus vegetation on the mountains, are just 90 minutes west of Sydney.
+The Blue Mountains, so-called because of the haze created from water droplets hitting the tight Eucalyptus vegetation on the mountains, are just 90 minutes west of Sydney.

 But the best way to experience the Blue Mountains is using The Scenic Highway.
 A cable car system transporting you 300 meters over the mountain range.